ShaneFlandermeyer/lightning-rl/README.md

 # Lightning RL

 Lightning RL implements several reinforcement learning algorithms using [Pytorch Lightning](https://www.pytorchlightning.ai/) as a backend.
+Many RL libraries have deep class structures that makes it difficult to modify or implement algorithms.
+The goal of this repository is to simplify the development process by keeping implementation details as transparent as possible.
+This adds a bit more boilerplate code before an algorithm can be used, but makes the implementations easier to understand.

+In most cases, new classes of algorithms can be added by defining a loss functions in the ```training_step()``` method and defining the network architecture in a subclass.
+For example, PPO uses the "standard" on-policy data collection loop and a custom loss function.
+However, the data collection loop can also be modified by overriding the ```collect_rollouts()``` function (e.g., PPG requires separate policy/auxiliary phases during data collection).

-LightningRL abstracts away the data collection loop, making algorithm implementations concise and easy to maintain (for most algorithms, only the ```training_step()``` method for computing loss must be implemented).
-Pytorch Lightning makes it easy to distribute training to multiple CPUs, GPUs, and/or compute nodes so that research experiments can be scaled up.
+Pytorch Lightning can also distribute training to multiple CPUs, GPUs, and/or compute nodes so that research experiments can be scaled up for tougher problems.

-I got the idea for this repository from [Lightning Baselines3](https://github.com/HenryJia/lightning-baselines3), and much of the code for "standard" algorithms like DQN and A2C is taken directly from there.
-However, Lightning RL will diverge into its own thing as I build it up for my personal research.

 ## Dependencies